 We are wrapping up with our 2020 Mentee Cohort and are thrilled to profile them and celebrate their efforts!

-Megan Henwood and Callum Bottrell are the owners of Digable Roots in the Cowichan Valley on Vancouver Island and are participants in the 2020 Young Agrarians Business Mentorship Network Program.
+Callum Bottrell is the owner of Digable Roots in the Cowichan Valley on Vancouver Island and participant in the 2020 Young Agrarians Business Mentorship Network Program.

 What were your goals for this season and how did you work to achieve those?